totaljs/components/j-Filter/readme.md

 // item.format {String} A format for Date or 'Time' type
 // item.dirkey {String} A property name for "text" for Array type (default: 'name')
 // item.dirvalue {String} A property name for "value" for Array type (default: 'id')
-// item.dirempty {String} Adds an empty value for Array type
+// item.dirempty {String} Adds an empty value for Array type (empty string will contain a placeholder)

 opt.callback = function(obj, changed) {